ops-center/searchlight/docs/reference/searchlight/searchlight_apiserver.md

-      --analytics                                    Send analytical events to Google Analytics (default true) --log_backtrace_at traceLocation               when logging hits line file:N, emit a stack trace (default :0) --log_dir string                               If non-empty, write log files in this directory --logtostderr                                  log to standard error instead of files --stderrthreshold severity                     logs at or above this threshold go to stderr -v, --v Level                                      log level for V logs --vmodule moduleSpec                           comma-separated list of pattern=N settings for file-filtered logging
+      --analytics                                    Send analytical events to Google Analytics (default true) --log_backtrace_at traceLocation               when logging hits line file:N, emit a stack trace (default :0) --log_dir string                               If non-empty, write log files in this directory --logtostderr                                  log to standard error instead of files (default true) --stderrthreshold severity                     logs at or above this threshold go to stderr -v, --v Level                                      log level for V logs --vmodule moduleSpec                           comma-separated list of pattern=N settings for file-filtered logging